reposense/RepoSense/docs/DeveloperGuide.md

 #### Retrieving and parsing information
 After the JSON files are loaded from their respective sources, the data will be parsed as objects and included inside the global storage object, `window.REPOS`,  in the right format.

+For the basic skeleton of `window.REPOS`, refer to the generated `summary.json` file in the report for more details.

 ### Summary View (v_summary.js)
 The `v_summary` module is in charged of loading the ramp charts from the corresponding `commits.json`.